Welcome to Matrix Education

 ATAR: 99.95

-Through my HSC year, I’ve had the privilege of serving my school community as Vice Captain and orchestrator of my school’s Ethics Olympiad training program.
-Both of these extracurricular engagements involve passions of mine, so I’m very glad to have adopted/continued them through the HSC year.
+Through my HSC year, I had the privilege of serving as Vice Captain and leading my school’s Ethics Olympiad training program.
+Both of these extracurricular engagements involve passions of mine, so I’m very glad to have adopted them through the HSC year.

 For whatever reason, I’d come into Year 12 bracing myself for a year of near-total misery.